mnlagr/Personal_Assistant/README.md

 * Install Angular CLI --> `npm install -g @angular/cli`
 * Clone or fork this repository.
 * Open the Personal-Assistant project using VS code or any other editor.
+* Run  following commands in terminal install all the dependencies
+  * `npm install`
+  * `npm i ngx-smooth-dnd'
 * Run `ng serve` in terminal to run the project on localhost.

 # Technologies Used